 Easy resin jewelry DIY idea #1

 Drill the resin charms from side to side at the top.
-String them on invisible beading cord (shown by the arrows).
+String them on an invisible beading cord (shown by the arrows).
 I love doing this with resin jewelry, especially here in Florida.
 With the sun and warm temperatures, ladies like to wear open neckline tops and show off their tanned skin.
 A necklace like this looks like it is floating around your neck.

 Easy resin jewelry DIY idea #2